Cricket in India: National teams

 The India national cricket team is governed by the Board of Control for Cricket in India (BCCI) and is a member of the Asian Cricket Council (ACC).
 Since 1926, the BCCI has been affiliated with ICC, the international governing body for world cricket.
 In 1983, the BCCI became one of the founding members of the ACC.

 Performance

 The following list includes the performance of all of India's national teams at major competitions.

 Men's senior team

-The Indian senior national team had several successes and is considered No. 1 team in Asia and one of the best team in the world cricket.
-The national team's highest achievement is winning Cricket World Cups.
+The Indian cricket team is one of the most successful cricket teams in the world, having won 2 Cricket World Cups, 3 T20 World Cups, 3 Champions Trophies, and finishing runners up twice in World Test Championships.